In the year 2020, the whole world stood still.

 What does this mean for your eCommerce business?

 Your products are very likely experiencing extensive delays on their way to your customers.

 As the pandemic rages on, we can tell that…

 It’s A Grim And Uncertain New Reality

-At this stage, no one knows for sure when manufacturers and suppliers will be able to resume normal operations.
+At that stage, no one knew for sure when manufacturers and suppliers would be able to resume normal operations.

 …But There’s Some Good News!

 Packages do not pose any health risk to customers.